clux/facemaulers/deities/dahaka.md

 - Tell me.
 When did you learn about chronomancy.
 - The dragon hoard that you stole, do you know where it came from?
 - The gold that you got, what did you do with it?
+- it's possible that you should not exist depending on what you did with that gold
-- The only way to end this, is to tie up the time loops.
+- The only way to end this, is to cut the source of the magic
+  * wizards who uses it, wipe their memory, destroy the knowledge

 ### Lines
 Chronomancy was never intended to exist.
 It was extracted from the powers of mystra during the fall of the netherese.
-We hoped severing the connection with them would be enough to release that energy, but the knowledge lived on.
+I hoped severing the connection with them would be enough to release that energy, but the knowledge lived on.
 Dragon Hoard:
 - Chronomancy has non-sensical effects on the multiverse.
 Someone takes something from the future, and brings it to the past; that item now exists in a time loop.
 It must end up in the location in the future to be stolen, yet has no concrete origin.
 It breaks the original creation, and shoe-horns the universe into a pocket with no real history.
 - Where did the gold come from?
 No one knows anymore, our position in the multiverse is severed from the universe where the gold had a real origin.